 Robert and Innotet recorded four songs together in May and December 2018 at GloWorm Recording in Glasgow, engineered by Andrea Gobbi.
-Red Shades of Blue was inspired by a postcard from the 1930s that Robert found in a second hand bookshop in Budapest.
-It features as the opening track of the album, followed by songs that draw upon events and individuals that link the histories of Hungary and Scotland.
+The album opens with Red Shades of Blue, which was inspired by a postcard from 1936 that Robert found in a second hand bookshop in Budapest.
+It is followed by songs that draw upon destiny shaping events, remarkable individuals.
+Half of the collection draws upon the links between the histories of Hungary and Scotland.

 Robert’s songs have been described as “touching” and “deeply moving” by relatives of the women he has researched and written about.
-He felt compelled to share their examples of compassion, altruism, heroism, and unwavering humanity in the face of unspeakable inhumanity.
+He felt compelled to share their examples of compassion, courage, altruism, and unwavering humanity in the face of tragedy and unimaginable inhumanity.
 Robert relates these biographical snapshots in both narrative and lyrical forms brought to life by his affecting melodies.
 He has also included songs about his own family in this collection.
-Robert’s compositions, complemented by Innes Watson’s elegant and captivating string arrangements, have drawn comparisons to the music of Nick Drake, Leonard Cohen and The Beatles, among others.
+Robert’s compositions, complemented by Innes Watson’s elegant and captivating string arrangements, have drawn comparisons to the music of Nick Drake, David Sylvian, Brett Anderson, Leonard Cohen, The Beatles and the Hungarian balladeer, Tamás Cseh, among others.

-Postcard from Budapest will released through Birnam CD in February 2020.
+Postcard from Budapest was released through Birnam CD and all major digital platforms on February 28th 2020.